 - Be objective in evaluating students' performance.

-- Collaborate with the assigned field faculty member particularly when difficulties arise.
+- Collaborate with the assigned Field Liaison particularly when difficulties arise.

-The agency and field instructor are expected to provide an adequate and varied caseload for the three days per week of field placement.
-The instructor ensures that the student be incorporated into the agency system and helped to learn its philosophy, mission, place in the community, practices, and procedures.
+The agency and Field Instructor are expected to provide an adequate and varied caseload for the three days per week of practicum placement.
+The Field Instructor ensures that the student be incorporated into the agency system and helped to learn its philosophy, mission, place in the community, practices, and procedures.
 It is also expected that there be adequate office space and equipment to accommodate students, including privacy for interviewing clients.